 Other local mental health professionals can be found in the Resources section of our website.

-There are several apps and on-line services that can assist adults with their understanding of this issue.
+There are several apps and online services that can assist adults with their understanding of this issue.

-If you are religious then consider reaching out to someone in your faith community or asking your religious leader for guidance.
+If you are religious, then consider reaching out to someone in your faith community or asking your religious leader for guidance.

-Guidelines for Responding to the Death of a Student or School Staff from National Center for School Crisis and Bereavement
+Guidelines for Responding to the Death of a Student or School Staff from the National Center for School Crisis and Bereavement

 Additional information about reacting to a death in the school community or putting together a plan is available from National Center for School Crisis and Bereavement.
 They also have COVID-19 resources.

-We all grieve in different ways and there is no one correct way or timeline for people to move through the grieving process.
+We all grieve in different ways, and there is no one correct way or timeline for people to move through the grieving process.
 At times of severe stress, such as an international pandemic, both children and adults need extra support.
 Parents and teachers need to be alert to children in their care who may be reacting to the loss of a loved one but also need to be aware of their own need to grieve and to remember to take care of themselves.